a2roger/backup/w3_computervision/readme.md

 ```java
 frameH.setGray(opencv.getH().clone());
 ```
 From this, we can filter out values we don't want by masking the channels with `inRange(lowerBound, upperBound)`.
 This method works like `threshold()`, but rather than having a single cutoff, there is a lower bound and an upper bound.
-Any pixel with a brightness between the bounds becomes white and other pixels become black.
+Any pixel with a brightness between the two bounds becomes white, and other pixels become black.
 In the case of this sketch, we mask out colours that are too far away in hue, too unsaturated, or too dark.
 We then use the bitwise and boolean operation to compute the *intersection* of all these masks (i.e. pixels that match all of these criteria).
 OpenCV supports other boolean operations using `Core.bitwise_*` functions ([OpenCV reference](https://docs.opencv.org/2.4/modules/core/doc/operations_on_arrays.html#bitwise-and)).

 Finally, like the `contours` sketch above, this sketch finds the contours in the mask.
 It calculates the centroid of the largest contour using the `calcCentroid()` function near the bottom of the sketch code.
 This function returns the average position of a list of points.